-- "Reconfirmed the necessity to modernise and strengthen statistical systems, at the national, regional and global levels, built around standards-based architecture and considering national specificities, to respond more effectively and efficiently to the needs of emerging users, and in particular to address the data demand in relation to the 2030 Agenda for Sustainable Development and related initiatives; - Encouraged the completion of the series of regional conferences and the formulation of regional road maps for a transformative agenda through the moderation of the five thematic areas and by taking stock of existing programmes and activities for integrating and modernising statistical systems in close consultation with member countries, regional commissions and agencies and other stakeholders, and by eventually mobilising funds and sharing innovative technology, know-how and good practices."
+- "Reconfirmed the necessity to modernise and strengthen statistical systems, at the national, regional and global levels, built around standards-based architecture and considering national specificities, to respond more effectively and efficiently to the needs of emerging users, and in particular, to address the data demand in relation to the 2030 Agenda for Sustainable Development and related initiatives; - Encouraged the completion of the series of regional conferences and the formulation of regional road maps for a transformative agenda through the moderation of the five thematic areas and by taking stock of existing programmes and activities for integrating and modernising statistical systems in close consultation with member countries, regional commissions and agencies and other stakeholders, and by eventually mobilising funds and sharing innovative technology, know-how and good practices."

 The Caribbean Conference on the Transformative Agenda for Official Statistics was one of these regional conferences, which took place in Barbados during 7-9 September 2016.
-This Conference was therefore timely, given the high-level endorsement of statistics in CARICOM at the 37th HGC.
-The issues and elements of the Action Plan for Statistics were incorporated in the recommendations coming out of this Caribbean Conference on the Transformative Agenda for Official Statistics.
-In addition, the First UN World Data Forum on Sustainable Development Data, which was held in Cape Town, South Africa from 15-18 January 2017, comprised themes and recommendations that built upon those that were derived from the Caribbean Transformative Agenda Conference and the other regional transformative agenda conferences held in other parts of the world.
-The development of the RSDS has therefore benefited from the elements of the Action Plan for Statistics, which informed the recommendations of the Caribbean Conference and by extension the Global Action Plan.
+This Conference was therefore timely, given the high-level endorsement of statistics in CARICOM at the and recommendations that built upon those that were derived from the Caribbean Transformative Agenda Conference and the other regional conferences held in other parts of the world.
+The development of the RSDS has therefore benefited from the elements of the Action Plan for Statistics.